-OCCA in conjunction with the Alliance for Aquatic Resource Monitoring (ALLARM) is starting a Citizen Science Stream Monitoring program in Otsego County.
-This will be the first county-wide stream monitoring program entirely carried out by citizen volunteers with OCCA’s coordination in New York.
+This is the first county-wide stream monitoring program entirely carried out by citizen volunteers with OCCA’s coordination in the New York portion of the Chesapeake Bay watershed.
 Citizen science monitoring has been shown to be an effective way to collect data that might not otherwise be collected, and can help inform environmental policy, provide baseline conditions, and track long-term changes across the landscape.
-We are in the early planning phases with a dedicated team of individuals to determine priority parameters and monitoring sites.
-Below is a list of steering committee members.
+Coordination for this program would not be possible without the following partners.

 - Otsego County Conservation Association